istio/istio.io/_docs/concepts/traffic-management/fault-injection.md

 be injected at the application layer (e.g., HTTP error codes) to exercise the resilience of an application.

 Operators can configure faults to be injected into requests that match specific criteria.
 Operators can further restrict the percentage of requests that should be subjected to faults.
 Two types of faults can be
 injected: delays and aborts.
 Delays are timing failures, mimicking increased network latency, or an overloaded upstream service.
-Aborts are crash failures that mimick failures in upstream services.
+Aborts are crash failures that mimic failures in upstream services.
 Aborts usually manifest in the form of HTTP error codes, or TCP connection failures.

 Refer to [Istio's traffic management rules](./rules-configuration.html) for more details.